 Before World War II, 21 years old was the required voting age for almost all countries.
 However, it wasn’t until the end of the 1900s that most countries decided to lower the voting age to 18, which most countries still use today.

-Currently, in Argentina, people can start voting when they turn 16 years old.
+Currently, in Argentina, people can start voting when they turn 16.
 One of the most interesting facts is that voting is considered optional between the ages of 16 to 18 years old, meaning that people can vote if they want, but they are not required to do so.
 However, once they turn 19 years old, voting is no longer optional.
 It is mandatory.
 They are required by law to vote in all local and national elections.

 Dating back to 1996, seven constituent states in Germany have allowed people as young as 16 to vote in local elections.
 Since then, many other constituent states have lowered the required voting age in regional and municipal elections.